Eduard Heger

-Eduard Heger (/sk/; born 3 May 1976) is a Slovak politician, who served as the Prime Minister of Slovakia from 1 April 2021 to 15 May 2023.
+Eduard Heger (Note: /sk/) (born 3 May 1976) is a Slovak politician, who served as the Prime Minister of Slovakia from 1 April 2021 to 15 May 2023.
 He previously served as the Deputy Prime Minister and Minister of Finance in the cabinet of Igor Matovič.
 Heger was a member of the presidium of the Ordinary People and Independent Personalities (OĽaNO) party which he left in March 2023 to take over the extra-parliamentary Blue Coalition party, subsequently rebranded as Democrats.

 Early life

 Heger was born in 1976 in Bratislava to parents employed in culture.
 His father, a member of the Communist party, organized big music festivals, which allowed young Heger to meet many local high profile musicians.
 His family was not religious, but Heger embraced Catholic charismatic renewal as a young adult after the death of his father.
 Prior to his entry to politics, he was professionally involved in management of the Charismatic Christian communities in Slovakia.
 In particular, he was active in the community under the administration of the Cathedral of St. Martin in Bratislava.